 In this blog post, we’ll break down the key considerations and best practices for determining the optimal placement of gas supply points throughout your home.
 We’ll cover appliance locations, code requirements, and ventilation needs.

-You’ll also learn the proper installation process step-by-step, from permitting to final inspections.
+You’ll also learn the installation process step-by-step, from permitting to final inspections.
 Following guidelines ensures new gas piping passes inspection on the first attempt while minimising risks.
 By the end, you’ll have the expert knowledge required to thoughtfully add gas lines in a code-compliant manner that enhances functionality and safety for years.

 Planning Gas Point Locations in Your Home